dxcv/q-trader/README.md

 # ********************** Features ************************************
 Fixed position sizing
-Dynamic Position Sizing based on balance %
+Position sizing based on balance %

 # ********************** Lessons Learned *************************************
 Model is as good as train data.
 Model needs to be trained on variety of data